shashank88/system_design/README.md

 These are the steps I go through mentally in the interviews , followed by actual interview experiences:

-* a) Be absolutely sure you understand the problem being asked , clarify on the onset rather than assuming anything
+* a) **Be absolutely sure you understand the problem being asked** , clarify on the onset rather than assuming anything
-* b) Use-cases .
+* b) **Use-cases** .
 This is critical , you MUST know what is the system going to be used for , what is the scale it is going to be used for .
 Also constraints like requests per second, requests types, data written per second, data read per second.
-* c) Solve the problem for a very small set, say 100 users .
+* c) Solve the problem for a **very small set**, say 100 users .
 This will broadly help you figure out the data structures , components , abstract design of the overall model
 * d) Write down the various components figured out so far and how will they interact with each other.
 * e)  As a rule of thumb remember atleast these :
  * 1.processing and servers